 There was serious talk of going to Liviano this time, our favorite high-end, special-occasion restaurant in Bratislava, but sadly, we discovered that it's closed, at the time of writing, because the Technopol building in which it's located has essentially been shut down.
-The reason is because several owners of this building are reported to be close associates of Marian Kočner, a now-former owner of the building and an infamous figure in organized crime who was charged earlier this year for ordering the murder of journalist Ján Kuciak in 2018.
+The reason is because several owners of this building are reported to be close associates of Marian Kočner, a now-former owner of the building and an infamous figure in organized crime who has been charged with ordering the murder of journalist Ján Kuciak in 2018.

 So, it's really sad that organized crime and corruption have shuttered one of our favorite restaurants.
 I really hope they can someday reopen and/or find a new home.